 Jonathan Thomas is a bit of a forgotten gem in the history of Ontario emo hardcore.
-In late 1994 Kyle Bishop was signing in Grade but felt that it wasn’t enough, so he bought his first guitar and started writing a couple of songs.
+In late 1994 Kyle Bishop was singing in Grade but felt that it wasn’t enough, so he bought his first guitar and started writing a couple of songs.
 At the time he was living at the “Wheatfield House” (on Stratton Road in Burlington) with Matt Jones.
 Kyle had also been friends with Alexandra and Eric Lamoureux for a couple of years and always wanted to start a band with one of them on bass.
 So Kyle (guitar and vocals) and Eric (bass) joined up to start an emo band in the veins of Julia, Union Young America and Braid along with some Dischord Records bands.
 Yvan MacKinnon was brought in to play drums and backup vocals as he was the best drummer they could find.

 The origin of the band name goes back to when Eric and Kyle were watching Monty Python’s “The Meaning of Life”, in which “John Thomas” is often referred.
 Initially, the band name was “Jonathan Thomas” (with only 1 H), but show flyers almost always mislabeled them as “Johnathan Thomas” and even their CD was misspelled (which is odd considering it was designed by Kyle himself).
 A lot of their shows were played at the Wheatfield House basement and some at “The Church”.
 Throughout 1995 they played at The Sound of Music, the African Centre in Toronto, one show at Who’s Emma in Toronto, an outdoor show in Burlington, one show at Mike Wessel’s house (Workshop Records), one show in Cobourg and bunch more in Burlington & Hamilton.
 They played a few times with Grade and Holocron.